nikvdp/ml-blog/hashing.md

 -->

  // TODO: alphabetize the order of words in the table and use `...` to show
- // that this is not just representing the sentence but the whole dictionary
+ // that this is not just representing the sentence but the whole dictionary.
+Ideally also
+ // use a sentence with a repeating word for the example so that the values aren't all 1

 Anononick | is | an | awesome | writer | but | he | doesn't | jump | over | dogs | very | much
 ----|----|----|---------|--------|-----|----|---------|------|------|------|------|-----